 Many spiders make webs to catch prey, but not all of them do.
 Some spiders create a tunnel with a “lid” or trap door entrance, ambushing prey when they walk by.
 Others hide in dark spaces or camouflage themselves and strike when prey comes nearby.
 Some spiders, like the wolf spider, hunt and chase down their prey.

 No; there are two main types of spider venom: necrotic and neurotoxic.

 Neurotoxic venom affects the nerves.
 A bite from a black widow can cause muscle cramps, spasms, numbness, tingling, or even total loss of feeling in a limb or area of the body.
 Neurotoxic venom can affect multiple areas of the body.

 Necrotic venom, including the venom of brown recluse spiders, destroys living tissue.
 It forms purple or black discoloration that looks like a bruise.
 Underneath the surface, the venom will form an ulcer that can grow worse if the affected area is not treated.

-And if you see any pest activity between your regularly scheduled treatments, simply give our Fort Worth office a call; we'll come back at no additional charge.
+And if you see any pest activity between your regularly scheduled treatments, simply give our Southlake office a call; we'll come back at no additional charge.

 *Call us today before 2 p.m. for a same day, zero-obligation inspection and estimate or to provide Southlake pest control & extermination services near you.